marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 <atom>   ::= <char>   | "(" <alt> ")"
 ```

-We have no provision for escaping the syntax characters, so they just cannot be part of any string we match.
-This is one of many reasons why this regex implementation wouldn't be appropriate for general use, but for our purposes it keeps everything simple.
+We have no provision for escaping the syntax characters, so they cannot be part of any string we match.
+Another reason why this regex implementation wouldn't be appropriate for general use, but for our purposes it keeps everything simple.

 ### Implementation